onlyati/config-rs/README.md

 # Config parser

-This library is made to read config files and parse them onto a HashMap<String, String> type.
+This library is made to read config files and parse them onto a HashMap<String, String> type without any further dependency.

 ## Syntax
 Following file is content of `/home/user/test.conf` file:
 ```
 * This is a comment line
+# This is too
-* Each line which begin with asterisk (*) are comment lines
+* Each line which begin with asterisk (*) or hash(#) are comment lines

 * Network settings
 port = 2022     // Everything after " //" are comments